tominardi/pyboondmanager/docs/pages/how_to_app.md

 ## Create your application on BoondManager

-You'll need to create an registered application on BoondManager, to get an app token and enable availables endpoints.
+You'll need to create a registered application on BoondManager, to get an app token and enable available endpoints.

 The next steps required that you have an administrator account.